Chas' Crazy Creations

 Share it with others!

 Are you looking for DIY closet organization?
 Hometalk TV asked me to host an episode that would include how to easily organize closet space.
-We all love to have an organized closet and finding storage solutions for a small closet can be especially challenging.
+We all love to have an organized closet free of clutter and finding storage solutions for a small closet can be especially challenging.
 I’m sharing DIY closet organization ideas with some tricks and hacks along the way.
-The best part is you can use these storage ideas to meet your exact needs and create your own custom closet.
+The best part is you can use these storage ideas to meet your exact needs and create your own custom closet without buying an expensive closet system.

 You could definitely use a shoe organizer to help you out, but my closet has a sliding door so that won't work for me.
 I put my shoes in these clear containers that you can get from the dollar or department store.